rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 - **Notation**: the hat denotes that it is a pre-constraint, not a constraint; an abstract constraint.

-\motivdef pre-Constraints act as a template for a sub-table for gates of the properad.
+\motivdef pre-constraints act as a template for a sub-table for gates of the properad.
 This makes the constraints in the trace table derivable from the properads; a single source of truth.

 \begin{tcolorbox}[breakable, enhanced, colback=GbBg00, title=Example, colframe=GbFg3, coltitle=GbBg00, fonttitle=\bfseries]
 Let the pre-constraints for $\build{a + b}{}{}$ and $\build{a \times b}{}{}$ where $\text{Add}^t, \text{Mul}^t: \Prpd$ be defined as follows: